Naki93/Task-Management-App/README.md

 ### System Requirements Specification

 ### Target Users
-- **Anyone:** Anyone that desires to be productive through out the day by creating, editing, deleting and viewing their todos.
+- **General Users:** Anyone that desires to be productive through out the day by creating, editing, deleting and viewing their todos.

 ### Functional Requirements
-- User Registration and Authentication
-- Admin Authentication and Role Management
 - Todo creation, editing, and deletion
 - Todo Listing
 - User-friendly interface